 Tired of the heat and looking for cool indoor activities?

-Here’s a list of the 34 best indoor activities in Charlotte to escape the heat (save this for rainy days, too!).
+Here’s a list of the 36 best indoor activities in Charlotte to escape the heat (save this for rainy days, too!).

-(3) Pet cats at Mac Tabby Cat Cafe.
+4. Pet cats at Mac Tabby Cat Cafe

-Here are a few nearby locations to check out:
+Here are a few nearby escape rooms to check out:

 - No-Da Escapes – 2017 North Davidson St.